amazeeio/docs/comparison.md

 		<td>✅ fully custom, based on git branch names</td>
 	</tr>
 	<tr>
-		<td><strong>Custom development, branching and merging workflows</strong></td>
+		<td><strong>Custom development, branching and merging work flows</strong></td>
 		<td>✅ fully custom, no forced workflows, deployment of branches</td>
-		<td>⚠️ code can be committed via git to dev and multidev enviornments, deployments to test and live environments only via UI or CLI.</td>
+		<td>⚠️ code can be committed via git to dev and multidev environments, deployments to test and live environments only via UI or CLI.</td>
 		<td>✅ fully custom, no forced workflows, deployment either via branches or tags selected in UI</td>
 		<td>✅ fully custom, no forced workflows, deployment of branches</td>
 	</tr>